$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Notation and theoretical framework

 \section{Notation and theoretical framework}

-This section is dedicated to setting up the notation that we will use for the hadronic form factors and the helicity amplitudes.
-Furthermore, to keep the work self-contained we provide a brief overview of the Heavy Quark Effective Theory (HQET).
+This section is dedicated to setting up the notation that we will use for the hadronic form factors and the on-shell amplitudes.
+Furthermore, to keep the work self-contained we provide a brief overview of the HQET.